Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 ======================
 Attacking Is A Complicated Process, But I Will Explain It:
-First, You And Your Enemy Roll Your D6's, Then, Multiply The Results By Half Of Your Speed Value, Whoever Has The Higher Value Wins, So If You Have The Higher Value, You Hit, If They Have The Higher Value, They Dodge, Anyway, Once You've Done That, Select One Of Your Attacks, Then, Modify Your Attack Value And The Enemy's Defense
+First, You And Your Enemy Roll Your D6's, Then, Multiply The Results By Your Speed Value, Whoever Has The Higher Value Wins, So If You Have The Higher Value, You Hit, If They Have The Higher Value, They Dodge, Anyway, Once You've Done That, Select One Of Your Attacks, Then, Modify Your Attack Value And The Enemy's Defense